The Pull-Out Magic: Trundle Beds for Occasional Guests

 Is metal or wood better for a modern bedroom?

-Metal suits modern, minimal styles, while wood offers warmth and blends with transitional or rustic decor.
+Metal suits modern, minimal styles, while wood provides warmth and blends with transitional or rustic themes.

 Are upholstered bed frames high maintenance?